 What made you decide to take on the building of the K-State Olathe campus after retiring from Hill’s?

 People thought I was retiring because of family and stuff like that.
 Well, this is not a cliché.
 I was looking at retiring because my wife Kathy had really devoted her career to my career.
-And with her health issues, it was critical to me that we enjoy quality of life for as long as we could.
+And with her health issues, it was critical to me that we enjoy a quality of life for as long as we could.
 I could not devote the time necessary to do a good job at Hill’s with doing what I wanted to do with my personal life.

-About that time K-State learned that I was considering retiring.
+At about that time K-State learned that I was considering retiring.
 They said they had this initiative in Olathe in Johnson County to build a new campus and would I consider leading.
 They were looking for someone that could bridge industry and academia.

 My wife and I decided that this was something we would enjoy doing because it was our alma mater.
-Coming back to academia wouldn’t be difficult, it fit right in with me being the first resident at Tennessee, one of the first new faculty members at North Carolina State, and it was accepting a new challenge.
+Coming back to academia wouldn’t be difficult, it fit right in with me being the first resident at Tennessee, and one of the first new faculty members at North Carolina State, and it was accepting a new challenge.

 I felt fortunate to have the opportunity to come in as CEO.
 I felt very proud of the fact that we could establish a culture at that campus that to this day carries on.
 It’s a culture of acceptance, outreach, and enveloping K-12, as well as the adult community and being part of the community.
 It was a great opportunity to do that.

 It was probably a bigger bite to chew than what we had planned, but it worked out fine.
 We feel very good about the fact that developing that campus for Kansas State was a good thing to do.
 We were warmly embraced in the Olathe community.
-Kathy was asked to stay on the Olathe Person’s with Disabilities Advisory Board, even though we don’t actually live in Olathe anymore.
+Kathy was asked to stay on the Olathe Persons with Disabilities Advisory Board, even though we don’t actually live in Olathe anymore.
 We had tremendous support from the Kansas State family as well as the Johnson County community.
 It melded together for a very unique and successful undertaking.
 Then, I really retired.

-Another noted aspect of your career is the sheer number of published papers, speaking engagements and committees.
+Another noted aspect of your career is the sheer number of published papers, speaking engagements, and committees.
 With time at an all-time premium and volunteerism going down, what counsel can you give to our future leaders on how to participate in all of these activities?

 First, look for mentors.
-Some will be obvious, some you will need to search out, but it’s important to have advice, guidance, support, and living examples from others in your career/life path.
+Some will be obvious, and some you will need to search out, but it’s important to have advice, guidance, support, and living examples from others in your career/life path.
 I have been fortunate to have many wonderful mentors throughout my life – from K-12, college, internship & residency, teaching, research, and into administration.
 I owe them a great deal of debt and thanks.

 Second, go beyond your comfort zone in some aspect so that you learn something new in areas that aren’t necessarily tied directly to your career.
 I started out wanting to be a large animal veterinarian.
 I ended up being a small animal orthopedic surgeon.
 I traversed through Industry, and ultimately I went back into an academic leadership role, learning community relations and things that I never thought I would do.
 Don’t avoid taking on responsibilities.
 Expand your horizons.
 You’ll influence people in ways you never knew, sometimes just by your actions.
 And finally, showing support to others means so much.